quangthangisme/tp/docs/DeveloperGuide.md

    Use case ends.

 **Extensions**
 * 1a.
-The criteria include a filter with an empty value.
+The criteria include a filter with an invalid or empty value.
     * 1a1.
 TC displays an error message.

       Use case resumes at step 1.